 - You can make sure that all your plugins and themes work with new updates, avoiding site errors and broken functionality.

-- You don’t have to worry about theme and plugin updates overwriting any manual changes you’ve made.
+- You don’t have to worry about theme and automatic plugin updates overwriting any manual changes you’ve made.

 Cons of Disabling Updates